bh2smith/dune-sync/README.md

 The project uses a Makefile to streamline development tasks.
 Here are the available commands:

 - `make install`: Creates a virtual environment and installs all development dependencies
+- `make update`: Check for new versions of dependencies and install them
 - `make fmt`: Formats code using black
 - `make lint`: Runs pylint for code quality checks
 - `make types`: Performs static type checking with mypy